 Empowering Welsh communities to shape their towns

-To create positive change, innovate and get policy decisions right for Wales, community groups, planners and policy makers need reliable information about Welsh towns.
-The Understanding Welsh Places project is creating a simple and intuitive website to provide intelligence about individual towns to anyone interested in their future.
+To create positive change, innovate and get policy decisions right for Wales, community groups, planners and policy makers need reliable information about Welsh places.
+The Understanding Welsh Places project is creating a simple and intuitive website to provide intelligence about individual towns and communities to anyone interested in their future.

 Users of the website won’t need a background in statistics or complicated IT knowledge.
 By presenting relevant data through a simple, adaptable user-interface, Understanding Welsh Places will give people the tools to foster more resilient communities and improve wellbeing in Welsh towns.